-However, because of the growth of the internet and the predicted depletion of available addresses, a new version of IP (IPv6), using 128 bits for the address, was developed in 1995.
+However, due to the growth of the internet and the predicted depletion of available addresses, a new version of IP (IPv6), using 128 bits for the address, was developed in 1995.
 IPv6 was standardized as RFC 2460 in 1998, and its deployment has been ongoing since the mid-2000s.

 IP addresses are usually written and displayed in human-readable notations, such as 172.16.254.1 (IPv4) and 2001:db8:0:1234:0:567:8:1 (IPv6).
-The Internet Assigned Numbers Authority (IANA) manages the IP address space allocations globally.
+The Internet Assigned Numbers Authority (IANA) manages global IP address space allocations.
 It delegates five regional Internet registries (RIRs) to allocate IP address blocks to local Internet registries (Internet service providers) and other entities.
 In this guide, we will include and explain everything about IP addresses.

 An IP address is a set of numbers used for labelling any device connected to the network in which Internet Protocols are used as a communication medium.
-The full form of IP is Internet Protocol, which was developed in the 1970s and worked as the internet protocol’s cornerstone, providing information about how a device exchanges information on the internet.
-All of the devices connected on the internet connection have a specific IP address, which means that there are billions of IP addresses available.
+The full form of IP is Internet Protocol, developed in the 1970s and worked as the internet protocol’s cornerstone, providing information about how a device exchanges information on the internet.
+All devices connected to the internet have a specific IP address, meaning that billions of IP addresses are available.

-There are two IP addresses IPv4 and IPv6, which we will explain later in this guide.
+There are two IP addresses, IPv4 and IPv6, which we will explain later in this guide.
 IPv4 is an older version that has a space of more than four billion IP addresses.
 Now, IPv6 is replacing IPv4 as it can provide more than trillions of IP addresses that can fulfil the requirements of internet users.
-The Pv4 version of the IP address is used for configuring the IP addresses in a numerical value that may conflict with the other IP addresses.
-Hence, Ipv6 uses the IPv6 method to give a unique IP address to trillions of users worldwide.
+The IPv4 version of the IP address is used to configure the IP addresses in a numerical value that may conflict with the other IP addresses.
+Hence, Ipv6 uses the method to give a unique IP address to trillions of users worldwide.

 Types of IP Address